-Professor Lauren Hackworth Petersen received her Ph.D. from the University of Texas at Austin.
-She specializes in ancient Roman art and architecture.
-She has also done extensive research in Greek and Etruscan art and assisted with the excavations at the Etruscan/Roman habitation site at Cetamura del Chianti, Italy.
-Professor Petersen is a recipient of numerous awards, including an ACLS Collaborative Research Fellowship, a Getty Postdoctoral Fellowship, a Rome Prize at the American Academy in Rome, and a Fulbright Grant.
-Her recent book, Mothering and Motherhood in Ancient Greece and Rome (a co-edited project with Patricia Salzman-Mitchell, University of Texas Press, 2012), provides an interdisciplinary examination of the potentially charged roles of motherhood in ancient daily life, politics, art and architecture, and rhetoric.
-Her other book, The Freedman in Roman Art and Art History, was published by Cambridge University Press in 2006 (paperback edition in 2011).
-This study vigorously challenges elite models that have dominated our understanding of non-elite Roman monuments and offers interpretations of artistic commissions by former slaves through a variety of approaches.
+She has two other books to her credit.
+Mothering and Motherhood in Ancient Greece and Rome (a co-edited project with Patricia Salzman-Mitchell, University of Texas Press, 2012) provides an interdisciplinary examination of the potentially charged roles of motherhood in ancient daily life, politics, art and architecture, and rhetoric.
+The Freedman in Roman Art and Art History (Cambridge University Press, 2006; paperback edition, 2011) vigorously challenges elite models that have dominated our understanding of non-elite Roman monuments and offers interpretations of artistic commissions by former slaves through a variety of approaches.
 Her articles appear in art historical and Classics journals, including The Art Bulletin, Arethusa, Memoirs of the American Academy in Rome, and Source: Notes in the History of Art.
-She is currently working on two book projects.
-One focuses on the lives of Roman slaves and the other on the religions and rituals of ancient Rome.
+In addition, she has authored a number of essays in edited volumes.
+She is currently working on a book project focusing on the religions and rituals of ancient Rome.